arthurhsu/rdb/FAQ.md

   third-party libraries (e.g. [Lovefield](https://github.com/google/lovefield))

+## Q: Why do you need relational database?
+There's NoSQL ...

+Different tools are made for different purposes, and different strengths and weakness.
+You can always fly a helicopter or a jet plane, so why do human beings need both of them?
+The claim "NoSQL is better" is simply misleading and falsy.
+I believe it's the platform's job to honor developers with proper tools that they can choose and use.

 ## Q: Why not just use existing IndexedDB?
 You can ...

 TL;DR:

 * IndexedDB does not have a relational query engine.
+It's NoSQL.
 * IndexedDB is the only viable persistent storage on web platform, but it is not suitable for relational data manipulation.
 * A relational query/manipulation API can be useful even when persistence is